GetResponse Pricing: The Full Picture in 2026

 Email only

 Of course, there are a few trade-offs.
 A/B testing is off-limits, so are the add-ons, while landing pages are limited to a single page with no more than 1,000 visitors.
-Still, for a free plan, it’s a well-rounded starting point that makes it easy to get comfortable with the platform.
+Still, for a free plan, it’s a well-rounded starting point that makes it easy to get comfortable with this email marketing platform.

 Starter Plan